jaxisaway/imagination-insider/README.md

 python imagination_insider.py
 ```

-that's it. if you've never run it before, it will look for a folder called `game_logs` inside your home directory. if that doesn't exist, it might cause an error. in that case, tell it where your logs are:
+if you've never run it before, it will look for a folder called `game_logs` inside your home directory. if that doesn't exist, it might cause an error. in that case, tell it where your logs are:

 ```bash
 python imagination_insider.py /path/to/your/logs